 Assemble and Bake the Pizza

-- Press the dough into a ball with your hands.
-Place the ball in the prepared pan or baking sheet and working from the middle, press the dough with your hands or a rolling pin and flatten to about 1/8-inch to 1/4-inch thin.
-(This can be any shape you’d like, but just keep it thin!)
+Press the dough into a ball with your hands.
+Place the ball in the prepared pan or baking sheet, and working from the middle, press the dough with your hands or a rolling pin and flatten to about 1/8-inch to 1/4-inch thin.

-- Remove the pan from the oven.
-Using a spoon, spread the pizza sauce onto the pizza crust, leaving a 1/2-inch margin around the edges.
+Remove the pan from the oven and using a spoon, spread the pizza sauce onto the pizza crust, leaving a 1/2-inch margin around the edges.

-- Top generously with dairy-free cheese and veggies.
-(Brush the crust with a bit of olive oil here if you'd like a darker crust.)
+Top generously with dairy-free cheese and veggies, if using.
+Brush the crust with a bit of olive oil if you'd like a darker crust.

-- Place back into the oven for 20 to 30 minutes or until the crust looks dry.
-Remove from oven.
+Return the pizza to the oven and bake for 20 to 30 minutes, or until the crust looks dry.

-- Allow pizza to cool slightly before serving.
-Serve hot.
+Remove from oven and allow the pizza to cool slightly before serving.